 The Catlins are one of New Zealand’s most beautiful but underrated destinations.
 Tucked away at the bottom of the South Island, and on the other side to the incredible Milford Sound, it’s easy for travellers to skip the entire region.

 We reckon this is a huge mistake!
 The Catlin’s have a raw, untouched and rugged beauty that we feel defines travel in New Zealand.
-With countless epic waterfalls, rare and endangered wildlife and unbelievable landscapes, The Catlin’s should make it onto every South Island itinerary.
+With countless epic waterfalls, rare and endangered wildlife and unbelievable landscapes, The Catlin’s is one of the best places to visit in New Zealand and should make it onto every South Island itinerary.

 Things to Do in The Catlins

 The top spot on our list is definitely reserved for Nugget Point Lighthouse.
 The view here is easily one of the most beautiful in New Zealand, and making your way here for sunrise is both easy and incredibly rewarding.

 As the most popular attraction in The Catlins, it’s worth staying nearby to make the sunrise drive easier.
 Kaka Point is the nearest town (well, it’s closer to a village) and we’d highly recommend staying here – it’s beautiful as well!

 Then it’s a short drive and a 15 minute walk to the best viewpoint.
 You can find it about ¾ along the track looking out over the sea and the lighthouse, directly at the sunrise.
 It’s literally impossible to miss.